takumi3488/deploy-tar/README.md

 **Request**

 ```
-POST /upload # Upload and extract a tar file
+POST /upload # Upload and extract a tar file, or upload a regular file
 ```

 **Parameters**

 - `path`: Destination directory path where tar contents will be extracted (required).
 If the `PATH_PREFIX` environment variable is set, this path must start with the specified prefix, otherwise the request will be rejected.
-- `tarfile`: The tar file to upload (required)
+- `tarfile`: The tar file or regular file to upload (required)

 **Response**

+- Success:
-- Success: 200 OK with message "Tar file extracted successfully"
+  - For tar files: 200 OK with message "Tar file extracted successfully"
+  - For regular files: 200 OK with message "File uploaded successfully"
 - Error: 400 or 500 error code with appropriate error message

 ##### Directory Listing